-- 7. By default, the data logger does not use a security code or a PakBus encryption key.
-Therefore the Security Code can be set to 0 and the PakBus Encryption Key can be left blank.
+- 9. By default, the data logger does not use a security code or a PakBus encryption key.
+Therefore, the Security Code can be set to 0 and the PakBus Encryption Key can be left blank.
 If either setting has been changed, enter the new code or key.
 See Data logger security (p.
-116).
-Next. - 8.
-Review the Communication Setup Summary.
-If you need to make changes, click Previous to return to a previous window and change the settings.
+117) for more information. - 10.
+Review the Setup Summary.
+If you need to make changes, click Previous to return to a previous window and change the settings. - 11.
+Setup is now complete, and the EZSetup Wizard allows to you finish, or click Next to test communications, set the data logger clock, and send a program to the data logger.
+See Test the connection (p.
+47) for more information.